 In consultation with our members and stakeholders, the following positions have adopted.
 As always, feedback is welcome.

 ARRCC’s position is that climate change is a profoundly moral issue.
 The Earth is of intrinsic value and we have a duty to protect it.
 Furthermore, civilisation itself and all forms of life including our own are entirely dependent on the ecological integrity of the natural world.
 We are part of and dependent upon the Earth’s ecosystems, not separate from them.
-We therefore have a responsibility to care for the ecosystems on which life depends, particularly for (a) the most vulnerable people, often those in so-called ‘developing’ countries who are bearing the negative impacts of climate change earliest and hardest, (b) future generations, and (c) other species with which we share the Earth.
+We therefore have a responsibility to care for the ecosystems on which life depends, particularly for (a) the most vulnerable people, often those in low-income, climate vulnerable (so-called ‘developing’) countries who are bearing the negative impacts of climate change earliest and hardest, (b) future generations, and (c) other species with which we share the Earth.

 Majura Atoll, Marshall Islands, 2014